John Gollan: Biography

-Gollan was born in Edinburgh, where he grew up and took his first job as a painter's apprentice.
+Gollan was born on 2 April 1911 in Edinburgh to Duncan Gollan, a signwriter and house painter, and Mary Dunn, who were both socialists.
+He had seven siblings.

+He attended James Clark School, but left before the age of 14 to become a painter's apprentice.
 His first introduction to political activity was during the 1926 general strike when he helped distribute the papers of the strike committee.
 On International Workers' Day, 1 May, the following year, he joined the CPGB and its youth wing the Young Communist League (YCL).
 He became a signwriter, but his career was cut short in July 1931 when he was arrested for distributing anti-militarist leaflets.
 He had been organising soldiers to demand better rights and conditions, an activity for which he was sentenced to six months' imprisonment, which he served at HM Prison Edinburgh.
 After a popular campaign calling for his release, he was freed in January 1932 and began working for the party.

 Gollan became the editor of the YCL's newspaper The Young Worker and its successor publication Challenge.
 He did this for several years, until his election as General Secretary of the YCL in 1935.
 He then held various regional posts, before becoming the party's national organiser in 1945.
 In 1949, he became assistant editor of the Daily Worker, and in 1954 he became the party's Assistant General Secretary.